robbiefontaine/starinnbridlington/content/menu/chapter-3.md

 ---
 date: "2021-10-01T11:00:59-04:00"
-description: Pierre Gringoire
+description:
 featured_image: /images/wine-1.png
 tags: []
 title: 'Wine Menu'
 ---

-Our wine list at The Star Inn is made up of wines which have been chosen to complement the cuisine of our Head Chef Lee Hayward.
+Our wine list at The Star Inn is made up of wines which have been chosen to complement the cuisine of our Head Chef Lee Hayward...

 ---
 # WINE LIST